phthom/icp31/9-Ingress.md

 curl -k $PROXY/foo/bar; echo
 ```

 And now we can view the logs for the pod.
-In IBM Cloud Private, the pod name for the Ingress starts with nginx-ingress-lb.
+In IBM Cloud Private, the pod name for the Ingress starts with nginx-ingress.
 You can list the pods **`kubectl get pods –namespace=kube-system`** to find the list of pods.

+`kubectl get pods -n=kube-system | grep nginx`

+Results:

 ```
 # kubectl get pods -n=kube-system | grep nginx
 nginx-ingress-controller-smzfw
 ```

 Once I located my pod, I ran the following command:

+`kubectl logs nginx-ingress-controller-smzfw  -n=kube-system`

+Results:

 ```
 # kubectl logs nginx-ingress-controller-smzfw  -n=kube-system